For your safety

 Day trips include entry fee and transportation to and from the park.
 Volunteers help protect ecosystems by weeding non-native species and picking up trash.
 Go to the Pacific Whale Foundation website or call 808-249-8811 for more information and to make a reservation.

-Friends of Haleakala 211 Overnight Wilderness Service Trips (once monthly)
+Friends of Haleakala 2013 Monthly Overnight Wilderness Service Trips

 Volunteers hike into the wilderness and protect ecosystems by weeding non-native species or repairing and maintaining cabin facilities.
 Go to the Friends of Haleakala National Park website to make a reservation.